toth-adam/nec_tensorflow/README.rst

   The modifications:
     - The order of the LRU is modified only when the agent interacts its environment.
     - The convolutional layers are from the A3C's implementation of OpenAI.
+    - The size of the input image is 42x42 pixels (Learning Atari: An Exploration of the A3C Reinforcement)

 Dependencies
 ------------